aptech/docs/docs/CR-rndChiSquare.rst

     :type df
                     Scalar, degrees of freedom.: TODO

-    :param s_ncp: Optional argument - scalar, non-centrality parameter.
+    :param s_ncp: , non-centrality parameter.
 NOTE: This is the square root of the noncentrality parameter that sometimes goes under the symbol lambda.
-    :type s_ncp: TODO
+    :type s_ncp: Optional argument - scalar

-    :param state: Optional argument - scalar or opaque vector.
+    :param state:

         Scalar case:state = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.
         Opaque vector case:state = the state vector returned from a previous call to one of the rnd random number functions.
-    :type state: TODO
+    :type state: Optional argument - scalar or opaque vector

     :returns: x (*r x c matrix*), chi-square distributed random numbers.